 Dubious it may sound, this technique has been passed down for generations.
 Why rusty nail?
 Well, the rust (iron oxide) from nails has a chemical reaction with anthocyanins (chemicals that are located in the skin of black beans), which makes the beans dark.
 What people do is to clean the nails and wrap in cheesecloth to soak with the beans.

 Are there any cleaner and better “food-safety” alternative?
 Absolutely!

 - Use a cast iron deep pot.
 A cast-iron skillet is a bit too shallow.

 - Buy this Lucky Iron Fish® (not sponsored), which is available on Amazon.

 The Lucky Iron Fish is a small iron cooking tool that infuses your meals with a healthy amount of natural iron to help prevent iron deficiency and anemia.
 It’s especially perfect for athletes, vegetarians, vegans, women, and kuromame makers like us!

 All you need to do is to soak the Lucky Iron Fish in the water along with the black soybeans.

-And after 4 hours of soaking, you remove the iron fish (Update on 12/31/19: I kept the iron fish and pressure cook in the Instant Pot, and it was fine.
-I recommend to leave it in the pot).
+And after 4 hours of soaking, remove the iron fish (Update on 12/31/19: I kept the iron fish and pressure cook in the Instant Pot, and it was fine.
+I recommend leaving it in the pot.)
 Check out the color of the water.
 It turns completely black!
 Now you can proceed to cook the black soybeans.